irrdnet/irrd/docs/admins/deployment.rst

   Note that initial imports of data produce significant logs if all queries are logged - importing 1GB of data can result in 2-3GB of logs.

+The transaction isolation level should be set to "Read committed".
+This is the default in PostgreSQL.

 The database will be in the order of three times as large as the size of the RPSL text imported.